JishnuTheGamer/Air-link-panel/README.md

 > [!CAUTION]
-> AirLink is in development for a while and is getting used by a few people, please wait an release version
+> AirLink is in development for a while and is getting used by a few people, please wait an v2.0.0

 # Airlink Panel 🚀